jorinvo/gofer/README.md

 <a name="no" />
 ##`no()`

 `no` returns all unselected values.
 It's a shortcode for filtering the values by yourself.
 Keep attention when you use it as a setter because you can only set ether `yes` or `no`, never both of them.
-When using it as a setter use it like `{{check: ['apple', 'orange', banana'] no('apple', 'banana') }}.
+When using it as a setter use it like `{{check('apple', 'orange', banana') no('apple', 'banana') }}.

 Tags: [`check`](#check)